 - Actual rates cannot be viewed until after registration

 Trustpilot customer satisfaction has improved in recent times.
 Previously, it appears a few people were turned away by WorldFirst for compliance reasons.
-A number of complaints were made about this, however, it’s difficult to know if the grievance was justified.
+A number of complaints were made about this, however, it’s difficult to know if the grievances were justified.

 WorldFirst receives occasional coverage in the mainstream media, such as this interview on Sky News.
 Any reporting on the service typically relates to the release of new features and general foreign exchange market commentary.